andreacutrera/shiny_app/README.md

 - the particular Vaccine dose (`Pfizer/BionTech` - `VaxRevia-(AstraZeneca)` - `Moderna`)
 - the variable of interest (absolute numbers of `Males`, `Females`, `First Doses`, `Second Doses`)

-The output plot shows the absolute numbers of vaccine doses submitted in the last day of update (update occurs usually at 05:00 p.m. ...)in the group ages from `16` to `90+`.
+The output plot shows the absolute numbers of vaccine doses submitted in the last day of update (update occurs usually at 05:00 p.m.
+CEST) in 9 groups of ages from `16` to `90+`, since the `eligible people to the vaccine` are the subset of population older than 16 (`50,773,718`).

 ### Section 2 - Best Regions

-Here you can select the number of `best-scoring Regions` in doses usage, and an ordered bar chart in output describes the percentages of doses used on patients as a share of the total doses received.
+In this section you can select from a slider the number of `best-scoring Regions` in doses usage; an ordered bar chart (descending) in output describes the percentages of doses used on patients as a share of the total doses received by the central Government.
+So the value of the bar is a percentage.

 ### Section 3 - Analysis

-Here you can visualize an interactive pie chart in which you can select:
+In this section you can visualize an interactive `pie chart` in which you can select:
 - the Region of interest
 - the particular Vaccine dose (_Pfizer/BionTech - Vaxzevria (AstraZeneca) - Moderna_)
 - the age range